 - Served over 2,800 Oklahomans with disabilities statewide

-- Provided over 11,500 smoke alarms and over 2,900 specialized alert devices
+- Provided 11,500 smoke alarms and 2,900 specialized alert devices

-- Provided $718,500 in AT at no cost to the consumer
+- Provided $718,500 in A.T. at no cost to the consumer

 Smoke Alarm Installer Training – an online course available for free at the International Fire Service Training Association (IFSTA) ResourceOne website.
 This training was developed in partnership with the Oklahoma Assistive Technology Foundation, Fire Protection Publications and Oklahoma ABLE Tech as a result of funding provided by FEMA.
 The goal of this training is to provide firefighters and emergency responders with the skills and knowledge needed to effectively install smoke alarms according to national code along with specialized alert devices for individuals with disabilities.
 The course is divided into three modules - Smoke Alarm Installer Training, Firefighters Serving People with Disabilities and Project Management for an Effective Smoke Alarm Installation Program Serving People with Disabilities.